Key Takeaway

 You tell her you love her.
 You hug her before she leaves the house.
 You show up at her events and cheer louder than anyone.
 All of that matters enormously.
 But a letter does something different.
 It captures your voice, your specific words, and your deepest reflections in a form she can return to again and again.

-Think about the moments in her life when she'll need your words the most.
+Think about the moments in her life when she'll need your words most.
 Her first heartbreak, when she's sitting alone wondering if she's enough.
 The night before her wedding.
 Years from now, when you're no longer here to say it yourself.

 A spoken conversation, no matter how meaningful, fades with time.
 Details blur.
 Exact words get lost.
 But a letter stays.
 The handwriting stays.
 The coffee stain on the corner of the page stays too, and it tells her that you cared enough to find the right way to say it.